SamvelRaja/google-maps-addon/README.md

   //markers array
   markers : [
     {
-      latitude : 'Your marker latitude if empty will takes up the center latitude', longitude : 'Your marker longitude if empty will takes up the center longitude', title : 'Your title, if not provided it takes up as empty string',
+      key : 'A unique value that identifies this marker as an entitiy', latitude : 'Your marker latitude if empty will takes up the center latitude', longitude : 'Your marker longitude if empty will takes up the center longitude', title : 'Your title, if not provided it takes up as empty string',